austin-putz/STRUCTURE/README.md

 # Disclaimer

 > Like anything open source, absolutely no warranty with anything in this respository or my other GitHub repositories.
 Not associated with my role as Geneticist with Hypor.
-Simply documentation for myself and others who need to learn how to use STRUCTURE software for a genetic analysis.
+Just some dude trying to provide minimal documentation for myself and others who need to learn how to use STRUCTURE software for a genetic analysis.
+I'll do my best to keep it up to date, but please email me with updates or things to add.
+I don't mind.

 # Documentation